yasoob/python-tips/decorators.md

 ```
 @a_new_decorator
 def a_function_requiring_decoration():
+    """Hey yo!
+Decorate me!"""
-    print "I am the function which needs some decoration to remove my foul smell"
+    print "I am the function which needs some decoration to \
+    remove my foul smell"

 a_function_requiring_decoration()
 #outputs: I am doing some  boring work before executing a_function_requiring_decoration()